-The Jenny Lake boat shuttle takes visitors from the lake to the nearby Hidden Falls.
+If you only have time to hike one trail during your motorhome camping trip, make sure it's to Hidden Falls.
+The quickest way to the path is by the Jenny Lake boat that shuttles visitors from the lake to the nearby Hidden Falls.
+A popular shuttle, try to get there early to find a parking spot.
 There are several hiking trails available as well, including the 5.2-mile (round trip) Jenny Lake Trail.
-Once they arrive at the Falls, visitors see water rushing down some ten stories of rock.
-The water meanders slightly through the rocks and trees, so it is quite a sight.
+Once they arrive at the Falls, visitors can hear the falls before they see the water rushing down some ten stories of rock.
+The stream meanders slightly through the rocks and trees, so it is quite a sight.

-This 12,000-foot peak is noteworthy for its breast-shaped face.
-As the name implies, it’s also one of the southernmost peaks in the mountain range.
+This 12,000-foot peak is noteworthy for its breast-shaped face, and it is the third jewel of the Tetons - Grand, Middle, and South.
+As the name implies, it's also one of the southernmost and fifth highest peaks in the mountain range.
 So, when you get to the top, stunning panoramic views await.
-The Garnet Canyon trail is a relatively easy path, as far as mountain trails go.
+The Garnet Canyon Trail is a relatively easy path, as far as mountain trails go.
 More challenging ascents are on the other side of the mountain.
 Eleanor Davis, the first woman to climb Grand Teton, used South Teton as something of a warm-up climb in 1923.

 This isolated mountain peak is usually only accessible during the summer and fall.
-The next-closest peak is some ten miles away, so the top of Signal Mountain offers sweeping views of most of the Park.
+The next-closest peak is some ten miles away, so the top of Signal Mountain offers sweeping views of most of the park.
 Another unique thing about this mountain is that it’s almost entirely covered with dense forest.
-The trails are quite popular for hikers, mostly because they run through a series of shallow ponds.
+Hikers have several favorite trails at Signal Mountain, mostly because they run through a series of shallow ponds.
 When the road is open, Signal Mountain is also a very RV-friendly destination, as there is usually some parking thereabouts.

 It’s easy to see why the Cascade Canyon Trail is one of the most popular ones in the Park.
 The scenery here is quite incredible, even for Grand Teton National Park.
 Running water formed the canyons of the Southwest over eons of time.
 A glacier did the same thing here, as it slid down every so slowly over the rock faces of these mountains.
 The only thing left of them now are numerous waterfalls, such as the aforementioned Hidden Falls.
 In addition to the Cascade Canyon Trail, there are numerous other trails available.
 There’s also a 1930s Civilian Conservation Corps barn, which adds a nice historic touch to Cascade Canyon.